Joanna Kavenna: Books

-Her first published novel, Inglorious, which appeared in 2007, alludes to classics of urban dislocation such as Knut Hamsun's Hunger, Robert Musil's The Man Without Qualities and Saul Bellow's Herzog.
-It was shortlisted for the John Llewellyn Rhys Prize in 2007 and won the Orange Broadband Award for New Writers.
+Kavenna's first published novel, Inglorious (2007), follows Rosa's increasing disillusionment with her life following the death of her mother.
+After leaving her job and breaking up with her partner, she leaves the city for rural Cumbria on a quest to find meaning.
+The novel alludes to classics of urban dislocation such as Knut Hamsun's Hunger, Robert Musil's The Man Without Qualities and Saul Bellow's Herzog.
+It was shortlisted for the John Llewellyn Rhys Prize in 2007.
+In 2008 it won the Orange Award for New Writers.

-Her second novel, The Birth of Love (2010) turns to ideas of power and childbirth and the nature of reality, portraying three characters in three periods of history, whose lives are wholly altered by their experiences of childbirth.
+Her second novel, The Birth of Love (2010), turns to ideas of power and childbirth and the nature of reality, portraying three characters in three periods of history, whose lives are wholly altered by their experiences of childbirth.
 Questions about the relationship between technology and nature run through the novel; also the permeable boundaries between reality and fantasy.
 The first, historical strand is based on the real-life Hungarian-born Ignaz Philipp Semmelweis, a doctor working in 19th-century Vienna, who realised that the spread of child-bed or puerperal fever could be prevented if doctors would wash their hands between patients.
 His theories were generally ignored, and he died in an asylum.
 Kavenna turns a real-life history into an extract from a (fictional) Gothic novel, in which Semmelweis is visited by an invented character, Robert von Lucius, who begins as a sceptic like the other doctors, but comes to believe Semmelweis.
 In the second strand, in a recognisable present-day London, a woman called Brigid goes into labour with her second child.
 Meanwhile, in the third strand, also set in London today, a writer publishes his Gothic novel about Ignaz Semmelweis.
 In the fourth strand, set in a dystopian future, a prisoner and her captor argue about eugenics and the control of women's bodies.
-It gradually becomes clear that this society has taken to forcibly sterilising women after an environmental apocalypse, to control population numbers and demands on depleted resources.
+It gradually becomes clear that this society has taken to forcibly sterilising women to control population numbers and demands on depleted resources after an environmental apocalypse.
 A group of dissidents has been uncovered, who hid a pregnant woman so that she could give birth naturally.
-This section clearly pastiches a tradition of dystopian dialogue, from William Morris through H G Wells, to Marge Piercy, as well as the classic sci-fi interrogation scene.
+This section clearly pastiches a tradition of dystopian dialogue, from William Morris through H. G. Wells, to Marge Piercy, as well as the classic sci-fi interrogation scene.